“What’s the no.1 SaaS marketing strategy that you swear by?”

 When I posed this question to my network, 12 founders and marketers responded with some of the most powerful strategies that accelerated revenue in their business.

-Before we begin, a disclosure: Not all companies featured are SaaS startups, but I included them anyway as the strategies apply, and they were way too good to pass up.
+Disclosure: Not all companies featured in this post are SaaS startups, but I included them anyway, as the strategies apply across industries.
+Plus, they were way too good to pass up!

 SaaS Marketing Strategy #1: Customer Research

-Customer research is the lifeblood of your business.
+Customer research is the lifeblood of your business, not product.

 - Increased business accounts by 40% monthly